dtcristo/microbit-demos/README.md

 Some demos communicate over serial.
 For these demos start a console session in a separate terminal window.
 The provided shell script expects the USB console device at `/dev/ttyACM0`, update this if required.
+On macOS this may be something like `/dev/cu.usbmodem14412`.

 ```sh
 bin/console